 Direct a high-intensity light source of 5000 cd to 6000 cd onto the filter membrane from an oblique position to obtain maximum definition for sizing and counting.

-The illumination being of high-intensity is critical.

 Use a magnification of approximately ×40 to ×50 for counting particles between 50 μm and 100 μm and greater, and approximately ×100 for particles less than 50 μm.

-The particles may be counted using procedures described in ISO 5884 clauses 12.4 and 12.5 except that when the total number of particles of a given particle size range is to be between 1 and 140.
+1 to item 2: This is to remove any adherent contamination.

+2 to item 10: The illumination being of high-intensity is critical.

-In case of the exception of 12.1a.12, count the number of particles over the entire effective filtering area of the membrane.
+3 If the number of particles is greater than 140, the particles can be counted using procedures described in ISO 5884.
+Otherwise count the number of particles over the entire effective filtering area of the membrane.

 Gravimetric NVR analysis method

 ECSS-E-ST-35-06_0200341